dqops/dqo/docs/checks/column/bool/true-percent.md

 **Check description**

-Verifies that the percentage of true values in a column does not exceed the minimum accepted percentage.
+Measures the percentage of **true** values in a boolean column and verifies that it is within the accepted range.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|